-I’m the author of a book called The Kings of New York (which was titled Game of Kings in paperback, and won a Quill Award as the Best Sports Book of 2007, and was named one of Amazon’s top books of the year), about a Brooklyn high-school chess team; and a book about sports in the 1980’s, titled Bigger Than the Game, which interweaves the stories of Bo Jackson, Len Bias, Jim McMahon, and many others; and a cultural and personal history of college football, Season of Saturdays, which was named one of the best books of the year by Newsweek and Quartz.
-(I also wrote a book of short fiction, Girl Boy Etc.) I’ve lived in central Pennsylvania, Akron, Dallas, Los Angeles, Boston, New York, and (currently) San Francisco, and I’ve been a contributing writer for ESPN.com, The New York Times, GQ, and Grantland.
-I’m currently a contributing writer at Sports on Earth.
-I’ve also just finished writing Season of Saturdays: A History of College Football in 14 Games, which will be published by Scribner in August, 2014.
+I’m the author of a book called The Kings of New York (which was titled Game of Kings in paperback, and won a Quill Award as the Best Sports Book of 2007, and was named one of Amazon’s top books of the year), about a Brooklyn high-school chess team; a book about sports in the 1980’s, titled Bigger Than the Game, which interweaves the stories of Bo Jackson, Len Bias, Jim McMahon, and many others; and a cultural and personal history of college football, Season of Saturdays, which was named one of the best books of the year by Newsweek and Quartz.
+(I also wrote a book of short fiction, Girl Boy Etc.) I’ve lived in central Pennsylvania, Akron, Dallas, Los Angeles, Boston, New York, and (currently) San Francisco, and I’ve been a contributing writer for ESPN, The New York Times, Grantland and Rolling Stone.
+I’m currently a freelance writer for several outlets, and am working on a book about football as it relates to the evolution of American culture.

 Read my interview with sports blog The Big Lead.

 E-Mail me with feedback or professional inquiries (or use the contact form below):